Gapela/RegisterUnity_SGD_v2/README.md

 "# RegisterUnity_SGD_v2"
-This repository is the verison 2 of Unity Registration automation in the website http://sgd2.lab245.com.br/.
+This repository is the version 2 of Automation in the website http://sgd2.lab245.com.br/.

 I did this v2 to improve OPP skill with Python Language and all other libraries in the project.